Chad Wheeler: Personal life

 On December 19, 2015, Wheeler was involved in an incident on the USC campus.
 Los Angeles Police responded to a call at 8:45 AM at an apartment in South Los Angeles near the USC campus.
 The police arrived and a suspect, who was identified as Wheeler, was confronted by police who were concerned he might grab a weapon and got into an altercation with them that led the police to shoot him with multiple bean bag rounds, a type of non-lethal force.
 Wheeler was detained by the police but not arrested, and was instead transported to a local hospital to be held under protective custody for a psychiatric evaluation.
 As a result of the incident, Wheeler missed the Holiday Bowl.
 Wheeler later apologized for the incident.

 On January 23, 2021, Wheeler was arrested in Kent, Washington, on domestic violence charges.
 He was charged with three counts of felony domestic violence and later released on $400,000 bail.
 Wheeler said he would temporarily retire to "get his life together" after the incident.
 He pleaded not guilty to the charges on February 1, 2021.

+On November 9, 2023, Wheeler was found guilty of a domestic violence assault against his then-girlfriend by a jury in King County, Washington.
+He was sentenced to 6 1/2 years in prison.